Deepanshu985/Retail_Analytics_and_Customer_Segmentation_End_to_End_Python_PowerBI/README.md

-# Retail & Marketing Analytics
+# Retail Analytics & Customer Segmentation
 ### End-to-End Data Analyst Project (Python | Power BI)

 ---

 ## Project Overview

-This project demonstrates an **end-to-end Retail & Marketing Analytics workflow**, covering data cleaning, exploratory analysis, customer analytics, and dashboard creation.
+This project demonstrates an **end-to-end Retail Analytics & Customer Segmentation workflow**, covering data cleaning, exploratory analysis, customer analytics, and dashboard creation.

 The objective is to transform raw retail transaction data into **actionable business insights** using **Python for analysis** and **Power BI for visualization**.